tahoma2d/tahoma2d_docs/source/editing_curves_and_numerical_columns.rst

     - Middle-click and drag the graph area to scroll in any direction, the horizontal ruler to scroll horizontally, and the vertical ruler to scroll vertically.

-    - Use the reset view shortcut (by default the **Alt + 0** key) or right-click the graph area and choose Fit from the menu that opens, to display all the visible curves in the current Function Curve Editor window.
+    - Use the reset view shortcut (by default the **Alt + 0** key) or right-click the graph area and choose Fit from the menu that opens, to display all the visible curves in the current Function Curve Editor panel.

 .. tip:: **To save transformation data:**